Install JFrog CLI Plugins

 Where:

-• <server-id>: JFrog CLI server ID that points at your Artifactory instance
+• <server-id> — JFrog CLI server identifier that points at your JFrog Artifactory instance.

-• <repo-name>: Local generic repository name on that server (set only if not using the default jfrog-cli-plugins repository)
+• <repository-name> — Local generic repository name on that server.
+Set this only if you are not using the default jfrog-cli-plugins repository.

 For example: